Best home energy monitors in 2025: Which one is right for you?

 Why would you want a home energy monitor?

 At the highest level, you'll be able to understand how much electricity your home consumes, but many monitors will provide you with even more detailed information, whether at the device or circuit level.
 Want to see if any phantom loads are consuming electricity, even when powered off?
-Your monitor could give you this insight to ensure all these devices are unplugged.
+Your monitor could give you that insight so you can start unplugging devices using up energy even when you're not using them.
 Unsure if you closed the garage door?
 Your energy monitoring app could show you when you last operated it.

-Energy monitors are great devices for understanding your electricity usage – but they're most valuable when you take action based on the information they provide!
-If you think you won't use their insight to alter your behavior, an energy monitor might not be the right choice.
+Energy monitors are great devices for understanding your electricity usage – but they're most valuable when you take action based on the information they provide.
+If you don't think having these insights will change your behavior, an energy monitor might not be the right choice for you.

-Energy monitors can be particularly attractive if you live in an area with time-of-use (TOU) rates, meaning you pay more for electricity at certain times of the day when demand is higher.
-Some monitoring apps will even allow you to enter the TOU rates in your area, so they can suggest when to cut down your energy consumption accordingly!
-For example, it may cost less for you to do laundry or run your dishwasher during the day than at night: Your energy monitor can help you determine the best time (or times) to run different appliances to streamline your energy consumption and maximize your savings.
+However, Howard said energy monitors can be particularly attractive if you live in an area with time-of-use (TOU) rates, meaning you pay more for electricity at certain times of the day when demand is higher.
+Some monitoring apps will even allow you to enter the TOU rates in your area, so they can suggest when to cut down your energy consumption accordingly.
+For example, it may cost less for you to do laundry or run your dishwasher during the day than at night: Your energy monitor can help you figure out the best time (or times) to run different appliances to streamline your energy consumption and maximize your savings.

 You may also consider purchasing an energy monitor if you have a solar or solar-plus-storage system.
 Some energy monitors will come with additional current sensors that clamp onto your solar wires, allowing you to track how much energy your solar panels generate and how much electricity you consume.
 With this information, you can increase your electricity usage during the day to pull less power from the grid – or your storage system – at night.

-For most homeowners, purchasing an energy monitor is a great decision – but your upfront costs and long-term savings will largely depend on your chosen product!
-Not all energy monitors are created equal.
-We'll explain a few factors you'll want to consider when comparing your options to help you determine the best fit for your needs.
+For most homeowners, purchasing an energy monitor is a great decision – but your upfront costs and long-term savings will largely depend on your chosen product.
+Not all energy monitors are created equal, so we'll walk you through the factors you should consider to help you determine the best fit for your needs.

 Appliance recognition